Skip to content

 Ours is a team of experts in commercial services, technical assurance, data, digital transformation and innovation, with unique experience in policing and national programme delivery.
 Together with our public and private sector colleagues, we are driving several ‘in-flight’ national programmes.

-The PDS is the delivery vehicle for the National Policing Digital Strategy, which we co-authored with the National Police Technology Council and launched at our Police Digital Summit in 2020.
+The PDS is the delivery vehicle for the National Policing Digital Strategy.

 Our Vision